-Monopolisation requires proof of a causal connection between the anticompetitive conduct and the monopoly power.
-Where anticompetitive conduct is rigorously proven, US law generally permits a looser standard of proof of the causal connection.
-For example, in United States v Microsoft, 253 F.3d 34 (2001), the DC Circuit held that the causal connection can be established if the conduct 'reasonably appear[s] capable of making a significant contribution to . . . maintaining monopoly power'.
-Provided that the elements of monopoly power and anticompetitive conduct, as well as a causal connection between them, are established, the anticompetitive conduct can take place in an adjacent market to the market being monopolised.
+Monopolisation requires proof of a causal connection between the anticompetitive conduct and the obtaining or maintenance of monopoly power.
+Provided that the anticompetitive conduct and the existence of monopoly power are rigorously proven, US law generally permits a looser standard of proof of the causal connection between the two.
+For example, in United States v Microsoft, 253 F.3d 34 (2001), the DC Circuit held that the causal connection can be established if the conduct 'reasonably appear[s] capable of making a significant contribution to ... maintaining monopoly power'.

+Provided that the elements of monopoly power and anticompetitive conduct, as well as the causal connection between them, are established, the anticompetitive conduct can take place in an adjacent market to the market being monopolised.
 For example, in Microsoft the court found that Microsoft illegally maintained its monopoly in the operating system market by excluding competing internet browsers.
-However, if monopoly power in one market is used to obtain a nonmonopoly advantage in another market, that is not sufficient to state a monopolisation claim - the anticompetitive conduct must help obtain or maintain a monopoly in some market.
+However, if monopoly power in one market is used to obtain a nonmonopoly advantage in another market, that is insufficient to state a monopolisation claim - the anticompetitive conduct must help obtain or maintain a monopoly in some market.